swiftlang/swift-foundation/Distributions.md

 ## Caveats when using swift-foundation as a package

 Although Foundation is available as a Swift package, and hence you _can_ declare a dependency on [swift-foundation][] during development, it is not suitable for use in a package or app that you intend to ship.
-Doing so has several
+Doing so has several downsides:

-downsides:
+* **It requires building Foundation and its dependencies from source.**

-* **It requires building Foundation and its dependencies from source.** This significantly increases your build time.
+  This significantly increases your build time.
-* **You may encounter build failures when another package uses a built-in Foundation.** If you use swift-foundation as a package, but you depend on a library from another package which uses a built-in copy of Foundation (as this document recommends), this can cause build failures due to ambiguity symbol definitions or module conflicts.
+* **You may encounter build failures when another package uses a built-in Foundation.** If you use swift-foundation as a package, but you depend on a library from another package which uses a built-in copy of Foundation (as this document recommends), this can cause build failures due to ambiguous symbol definitions or module conflicts.

 ## When to use swift-foundation as a package